nickrowley/peatio/doc/setup-local-ubuntu.md

 ### Step 6: Install PhantomJS

-Peatio uses Capybara with PhantomJS to do the feature tests, so if you want to run the tests.
+Zimbitx uses Capybara with PhantomJS to do the feature tests, so if you want to run the tests.
 Install the PhantomJS is neccessary.

     sudo apt-get update
     sudo apt-get install build-essential chrpath git-core libssl-dev libfontconfig1-dev